TritonHo/qsortm/README.md

-qsortm = qsort with multithreading
+qsortm = qsort with full Multithreading

 A 100% compatible drop-in replacement of Sort() and Slice() in "sort"